scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 .. tip::

-   Gaussian Naive Bayes fits a Gaussian distribution to each training label independantly on each feature, and uses this to quickly give a rough classification.
+   Gaussian Naive Bayes fits a Gaussian distribution to each training label independently on each feature, and uses this to quickly give a rough classification.
 It is generally not sufficiently accurate for real-world data, but can perform surprisingly well, for instance on text data.